SantiagoGregory/algorand_opcode_tutorial/tutorial.md

 # 5. Expanding the budget

 What if you really needed a budget larger than 700?
-Opcode budgets are shared across group transactions, so your total *shared* budget for a grouped transaction can be up to 16 * 700 = 11200 (from the maximum amount of transactions in an atomic transfer).
-In reality, calling each transaction will use 10 of your opcode budget, leaving 11040 for your smart contracts to use.
+As of TEAL 4, opcode budgets are shared across group transactions, so your total *shared* budget for a grouped transaction can be up to 16 * 700 = 11200 (from the maximum amount of transactions in an atomic transfer).
 To show how this works, let's first construct the following group transaction in `testing.py`:

 ```python:
 noopTxn = transaction.ApplicationNoOpTxn(sender, algod_client.suggested_params(), APP_ID, [0])